metaborg/documentation/index.rst

 .. image:: code/spoofax/graphics/logos/Spoofax.svg

-The Spoofax Language Workbench supports the definition of all aspects of textual languages using high-level, declarative meta-languages, including
+The Spoofax Language Workbench supports the definition of all aspects of textual languages using high-level, declarative meta-languages, including:

 - The SDF3 syntax definition formalism
 - The NaBL name binding language